People who want to be prepared for uncertain times really need to know how to store drinking water.

 2. Preppers recommend two gallons of water per day per person.

 3. When you store water, treat it with iodine or Clorox or boil.
 You should rotate the water in and out every six months.

-4. With a pending emergency situation you can fills bathtubs and swimming pools with water.
+4. With a pending emergency situation, you can fill bathtubs and swimming pools with water.

-5. Remember that the water isn't just for drinking but for cooking, hygiene and waste.
+5. Remember that the water isn't just for drinking, but also for cooking, hygiene and waste.